Arm Lift Body Contouring

 Arm Lift Recovery

-Your doctor will give you specific instructions on how to care for yourself.
-Following your physician's instructions is essential to the success of your arm lift and recovery.
-These instructions may include:
+Your plastic surgeon will give you specific instructions on how to care for yourself after surgery.
+Following these instructions is essential to the success of your arm lift.
+The instructions may include:

 - How to care for the surgical site and drains.